SummaryRead the full fact sheet

 - Doctors do not use one specific test to diagnose asthma.

-- To diagnose asthma, your doctor will take your medical history and order some lung function tests.
+- To help diagnose asthma, your doctor will take your medical history, do a physical examination, listen to your lungs and order some lung function tests.

 - A lung function test measures airflow in and out of the lungs, and will help your doctor to diagnose asthma.